ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

      - Returns a narray of values with (N+1) dimensions.
    * - popGrid() -> narray
-     - Returns a list of 1D narray slices of the grid and removes it from the stack (dissabled when the stack is off).
+     - Returns a list of 1D narray slices of the grid and removes it from the stack (disabled when the stack is off).
    * - popValues() -> narray
-     - Returns a narray of values with (N+1) dimensions and removes it from the stack (dissabled when the stack is off).
+     - Returns a narray of values with (N+1) dimensions and removes it from the stack (disabled when the stack is off).
    * - pushGrid(list grid, narray lo, narray up) -> None
      - Pushes the specified grid and bounds to the stack.
 Bounds are optional and when not specified, the previous values are used.